M-Kolacz/M-Kolacz/README.md

 ## 🤝 Let’s Connect

+I’m excited to connect with other professionals, collaborate on impactful projects, and explore new opportunities.
+Feel free to reach out!

 - 📧 [Email](mailto:michal.kolacz45@gmail.com)
 - 💼 [LinkedIn](https://www.linkedin.com/in/m-kolacz)
 - 🛠️ [GitHub](https://github.com/M-Kolacz)

-Feel free to reach out!
-I’m always open to discussing exciting new projects or collaborations.